top of page

 The primary role of seismic survey vessels is to execute seismic surveys via surface-induced seismic pulses.
 These pulses produce subsurface images that help identify potential hydrocarbon reserves.
 Equipped with streamers and geophones, these vessels detect seismic waves bouncing off rock layers.
 The data from geophones is processed to create detailed subsurface maps.

 Seismic survey vessels are tailored for their specific mission.
 They are under 100 meters long but have unusually large engine rooms.
-The back deck is designed for streamer and gunstring deployment, with facilities for their repair.
-The compressor room manages pressure and engines, while the instrument room houses computers linked to navigation and GPS.
+The back deck is designed for streamer and gunstring deployment.

 Characteristic